 Yes, this is marketed as senior dog food, but we prefer this dog food for Maltese Shih Tzus due to its targeted nutrition.
 It includes chondroitin and glucosamine aimed at sustaining strong bones, joints, and beta carotene for eyes and vision.

-Order your Maltese Shih Tzu some Nutro Ultra Senior Dog Food on amazon.
+Order your Maltese Shih Tzu some Nutro Ultra Senior Dog Food on Chewy and Amazon.

-- Made with no chicken by-product meal, corn, soy, or wheat, and no artificial flavors, colors, or preservatives
+- No chicken by-product meal, corn, soy, or wheat, and no artificial flavors, colors, or preservatives

 Maintenance and Grooming